Tim Benjamin (sprinter): Biography

-Senior career

 He reached the semi-finals of the 2004 Olympics, and won the 400 m race at the 2004 European Cup.
 Further achievements in the 400 m came in 2005: he came fifth at the World Championships and took silver at the World Athletics Final.

-At the 2006 European Athletics Championships in Gothenburg, he won the silver medal in the 4x400 m relay with the British team, as the finishing sprinter, along with Robert Tobin, Rhys Williams and Graham Hedman, in a time of 3:01.63.
+At the 2006 European Athletics Championships in Gothenburg, he won the silver medal in the 4 × 400 m relay with the British team, as the finishing sprinter, along with Robert Tobin, Rhys Williams and Graham Hedman, in a time of 3:01.63.
 He finished sixth in the final of the individual event.

 In late 2006, he announced that he was moving back to his hometown of Cardiff to be coached by former 100 metres hurdles world record holder Colin Jackson, whilst fellow Welsh relay member Rhys Williams would also be moving back from Loughborough.
 Benjamin competed at the 2007 World Championships in Osaka, but failed to make the final, recording 46.17 s in the semis.

 Benjamin suffered a number of injuries and decided to bring an end to his athletics career in mid-2009.
 Citing his disappointment in missing the 2008 Beijing Olympics, he said that "taking an individual or relay spot in the Berlin World Championships from an aspiring 2012 Olympian would be disingenuous and unfair".

-Personal life
+Benjamin won four British titles during his career, in addition to his 2002 success he was also AAA champion from 2004 to 2006.